aguinet/LedgerKeePass/README.md

 This repository contains the code to an Ledger BOLOS application to derive and/or store encryption keys for KeePass databases.

-**WARNING: this application and all the code using it are still in development (see TODO).
-Please do not use this in production yet.
-Databases could be lost or corrupted, and/or secrets leaked.
-You have been warned.**
+**WARNING: Please do not use this in production yet.
+See the Status section below.**

 The userland part has been implemented in a [fork of KeePassXC](https://github.com/aguinet/keepassxc/tree/feature/ledger).
 It uses